GantZA/LatentOrderBookModel.jl/README.md

 There are 2 command line interfaces which can be accesed.
 The commands and arguments are detailed below.
 1) Running `$ julia src/main.jl arg1 arg2 ...`
-2) After building the executable, `lobm_exec arg1 arg2 ...`
+2) After building the executable, `lobm arg1 arg2 ...`

-Each interface uses the same positional arguments which are:
+Each command line interface uses the same positional arguments which are:
 * SEED :: Integer - The seed used for any random number generation.
 This ensures that paths are reproducible.
 A value of -1 will generate and use random seeds.
 * num_paths :: Integer - The number of price paths to simulate
 * T :: Integer - Number of time periods that are simulated